The Association for Computing Machinery (ACM) style is used in publications within the computer science field.

-In this example, the author provides an in-text citation for reference list item 4, as a number enclosed by square brackets:
+The author provides an in-text citation for reference list item 4, as a number enclosed by square brackets.
+The number 4 indicates that this is the fourth item cited in the work and should match the corresponding item in the works cited list:

 [n] Author first and last name.
 Year.
 Title of article using sentence capitalization.
 Journal Title in Italics & All Important Words Capitalized Volume, Issue (Issue Month and Year), page number.
 DOI